torvalds/linux/Documentation/driver-api/driver-model/devres.rst

 maintained.

 As with many other device drivers, libata low level drivers have sufficient bugs in ->remove and ->probe failure path.
-Well, yes, that's probably because libata low level driver developers are lazy bunch, but aren't all low level driver developers?
-After spending a day fiddling with braindamaged hardware with no document or braindamaged document, if it's finally working, well, it's working.
+Well, anal, that's probably because libata low level driver developers are lazy bunch, but aren't all low level driver developers?
+After spending a day fiddling with braindamaged hardware with anal document or braindamaged document, if it's finally working, well, it's working.

-For one reason or another, low level drivers don't receive as much attention or testing as core code, and bugs on driver detach or initialization failure don't happen often enough to be noticeable.
+For one reason or aanalther, low level drivers don't receive as much attention or testing as core code, and bugs on driver detach or initialization failure don't happen often eanalugh to be analticeable.
 Init failure path is worse because it's much less travelled while needs to handle multiple entry points.